MicBroSky/Skyline.DataMiner.GitHubTemplate.ParamountDocumentation/README.md

 We encourage all team members to actively contribute to our documentation efforts.

 > [!NOTE]
-> Of course, it should be clear that we are doing this effort as part of our deliverables, and hence it should be clear this is categorized as **engineering work (billable)**.
+> Every new project **must have** basic documentation provided, and it is imperative that sales account for the effort required during the offering phase.

 Want to contribute?
-Check out [Contributing to the project documentation](xref:contributing)

  Here's how you can get involved:

 1. **Collaborate with Customers:** Engage with our users to gather insights and feedback.
 Their input is invaluable in creating user-friendly documentation.